Word Pools has written an article about the effects of having a deadbeat parent in a child's life and how it affects them/

 It is difficult to give up your hard earned money to disobedient children and their ungrateful mother.
 Figuring out visitation schedules is difficult when you don't get along with their mother.

-Sometimes it is just easier to walk away and not have to deal with all this conflict and drama and tension and emotion.
+Sometimes it is just easier to walk away and not have to deal with all this conflict, drama, tension, and emotion.

 However, have you thought about how your absence may affect your child?